Sapein/bevy_resolution/README.md

 conveniences for commonly-supported Window Resolutions *and* also provides a way to manage window resolution scaling for arbitrary resolutions.

-This crate requires bevy version `0.15.0-rc.3`, as it relies on features introduced in the release candidate.

 ## Features
 - Provides an easy, but powerful, API for resolution management
 - Provides convenience wrappers for common 16:9 and 4:3 resolutions